 AGI calculator or adjusted gross income calculator is a tool to estimate your adjusted gross income (AGI), which helps you determine your taxable income and tax bracket.
 This calculator computes your gross income and subtracts permitted adjustments to arrive at your AGI.
 The IRS uses your AGI to calculate your taxable income and discover the tax credits and benefits you are qualified to claim.

 AGI is also the starting point to figure out your modified adjusted gross income (MAGI), which determines how much you're qualified to contribute each year to your tax-deferred retirement accounts.
-Here, you will learn the answers to what is AGI, how to calculate AGI, and how AGI impacts your taxable income and tax bracket.
+Here, you will learn the answers to what AGI is, how to calculate AGI, and how AGI impacts your taxable income and tax bracket.

 Adjusted gross income (AGI) is the total or gross income a taxpayer earns minus eligible deductions or adjustments to income, which the IRS allows you to take against this income.
 These adjustments ensure that you arrive at your actual income before the IRS subtracts the tax deductions and exemptions that provide your taxable income.